DAS meets C-RAN for the optimal in-building wireless solution

 Designed from the proven success of ION-E®, the Era operates on the same cost-efficient standard IT cabling and is compatible with ION-E deployments.
 Sharing the same infrastructure as other IP-connected devices is a big bonus for smart buildings because it simplifies installation and maintenance, reducing total cost of ownership.
 CommScope holds 164 patent families for the technological innovations incorporated in ION-E and Era.

-Meet the next generation in C-RAN - Era C-RAN antenna system.
-Era coordinates wireless capacity throughout the entire coverage area via a single centralized head-end location.
+Era coordinates wireless capacity throughout the entire coverage area via a single centralized head-end location or from an operator’s existing C-RAN hub.